scott-whitworth/space_genetics/Cuda/Unit_Testing/unit_tests.md

 <h2>Genetics Unit Tests</h2>
 testing_genetics is a collection of unit tests to ensure that Adults are generated as we expect them to be.
 This section is most used to verify that the code in ga_crossover and genetic_algorithm both work as we expect them to.
 It checks this by verifying they are sorted in the order we expect and ensures that Children inherit genetic material properly from their parents.
 Additionally, a bunch of lower level tests are done on some of the individual functions from the genetic_algorithm or ga_crossover files.

+NOTE: If the number of children produced by a set of parents changes, then crossoverChildrenCount needs to be updated in order for the unit tests to work properly.
+Additionally, if the third child is no longer the Child whose parameters are an average of its parents' parameters, then fullAvgOffset must be updated to reflect this.

 <h3>runGeneticsUnitTests</h3>

-- Sets up the CUDA Constants to be used in the rest of the genetics tests as well as setting up the rng to be used throughout the tests
+- Sets up the CUDA Constants to be used in the rest of the genetics tests as well as setting up the rng to be used throughout the tests.

 - Runs all the genetics unit tests

 <h3>firstParentsTest</h3>

-- Uses a set of 10 children and converts them to Adults, then verifies these Adults can be properly sorted
+- Uses a set of 10 children and converts them to Adults, then verifies these Adults can be properly sorted.
-- This is to verify nothing weird happens when converting Children to Adults and to ensure that giving ranks and distances to individuals and then sorting them works as expected
+- This is to verify nothing weird happens when converting Children to Adults and to ensure that giving ranks and distances to individuals and then sorting them works as expected.

 <h3>checkParentsTest</h3>

 - Helper function for firstParentsTest.
 It holds the hand-calculated order the Adults from firstParentsTest should be sorted in.
-It takes in the vector theResults (which is the order that firstParentsTest put the Adults in after rank distance sorting them) and compares this to the order that they should be in
+It takes in the vector theResults (which is the order that firstParentsTest put the Adults in after rank distance sorting them) and compares this to the order that they should be in.

 <h3>createMasks</h3>

-- A function that tests if masks are being generated correctly
+- A function that tests if masks are being generated correctly.
-- It uses the different methods to make masks and then verifies that the only numbers that exist in the mask that has been generated are the ones supposed to be there
+- It uses the different methods to make masks and then verifies that the only numbers that exist in the mask that has been generated are the ones supposed to be there.

   - If printMask is set to true, it will print the output of the mask of each mask in the terminal so that you can visually verify it was generated properly

 <h3>makeChildrenWithDifferentMethods</h3>

-- Uses two known Adults to generate pairs of Children using each of the different crossOver_XXX methods and generateChildrenPair to generate the 2 children from these parents using a specific method
+- Uses two known Adults to generate pairs of Children using each of the different crossOver_XXX methods and generateChildrenPair to generate the 2 children from these parents using a specific method.

   - It calls checkReasonability (outlined below) to check that the Child has the properties we expected it would

-- It attempts to make children using all the crossover methods with and with the thruster_type set to both 0 and 1
+- It attempts to make children using all the crossover methods with and with the thruster_type set to both 0 and 1.

 <h3>checkReasonability</h3>